eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 To conclude, the following question is to be answered along the discussion:

-**QUESTION10**: What is the impact of PSR to the ARF concept, HLRs and [TS12]?
+**QUESTION 10**: What is the impact of PSR to the ARF concept, HLRs and [TS12]?
 Are changes required based on it?

 ## 6 Proposals of Changes to HLRs